jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

   securityContext:
     rawProc: true
 ```

+## So is this secure?

+Well I am running that pod as user 1000.
+Granted it does have access to a raw
+proc without masks the nested containers do not.
+They have `/proc` set as
+read-only and masked paths.
+The nested containers also use a default seccomp
+profile denying privileged operations that should not be allowed.

+Your main concern here is _my code_ and the code in buildkit and runc.
+Personally I think that's fine because I obviously trust myself, but you are
+more than welcome to audit it and open bugs and/or patches.

+If you randomly generate different users for all your pod builds to run under
+then you are relying on the user isolation of linux itself.

+I will let you come to your own conclusions but hopefully I have laid out enough
+background for you to do so.

+You could also use my patches to acs-engine to run all your pods in Intel's
+Clear Containers which are VMs and you would then have hardware isolation for
+your little builders :)

+You just need to use [this config](https://github.com/Azure/acs-engine/blob/master/examples/kubernetes-clear-containers.json).

 And thus ends the most epic yak shave ever, minus the patches all being merged
 upstream.
 Thanks for playing.
 Feel free to try it out on Azure with my branch